tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_001_draft.md

 #### **[PBTS-CLOCK-GROW.0]**

-We assume that during one consensus instance, local clocks re not set back, in particular for each correct validator `V` and each height `k`, we have `beginConsensus(V,k) < endConsensus(V,k)`.
+We assume that during one consensus instance, local clocks are not set back, in particular for each correct validator `V` and each height `k`, we have `beginConsensus(V,k) < endConsensus(V,k)`.

 #### **[PBTS-CONSENSUS-TIME-VALID.0]**